Filter Ferret

 The Bottom Line

-For general-purpose decorating, the Marsmiles offers the best balance of capacity, price, and versatility.
-For a budget starting point, the BAYKA set of 3 gets shelves on your wall for less than the price of a single premium shelf.
+Just decorating?
+The Marsmiles hits the best balance of capacity, price, and versatility.
+Tight budget?
+The BAYKA set of 3 costs less than a single premium shelf.

-The one rule that applies to every shelf: check what's behind your wall before you load it.
+One rule applies to every shelf on this list: check what's behind your wall before you load it.
 The shelf's capacity means nothing if the wall can't hold it.

 • Newsletter •